Suffolk County Bullying Lawyer

 While many people are familiar with state and federal laws that prohibit discrimination based on certain factors such as race, there are also several laws that bullying practices in the workplace may violate.
 For instance, if someone threatens to injure an employee, that person might be liable for assault.
 In the same vein, if a co-worker uses bullying tactics while on the way to work, that individual could be found guilty of stalking.

-Speaking With a Suffolk County Bullying Attorney
+Speak With a Suffolk County Bullying Attorney

 The damage caused by bullying and harassment is very real, but often hard to define and quantify.
 Consider talking to a Suffolk County bullying lawyer who understands the type of harm that results from bullying, and could treat you with compassion and advocate on your behalf to ensure that your rights are protected.